uberyoji/SarooThemes/README.md

 # Saroo Themes Collection

+## Installation
-## Installation copy the files (bgsound_r.pcm, mainmenu_bg.gif) of your choosing to the SAROO folder on your SD card.
+Installation copy the files (bgsound_r.pcm, mainmenu_bg.gif) of your choosing to the SAROO folder on your SD card.

 ## Collection